tspascoal-ce-dev/ghas-workshop/_labs/lab2.md

 12. If you're happy with the suggestion, click the **Commit to a new branch** button.
 13. Accept the defaults and click **Commit change**.
 14. This will create a **draft** pull request with the fix for the vulnerability.
 In a real world example, assuming your build and tests pass, you would move the PR out of a draft state, having someone on your team review it, and then merge the change.
-    - The nice thing with code scanning alerts (just like Dependabot alerts) is that once you merge the code that resolves an alert, the alert will be automatically closed.
+    - The nice thing with code scanning alerts (just like Dependabot alerts) is that once you merge the code and is scanned again that resolves an alert, the alert will be automatically closed.
 This is because the alert is no longer present in the code.

 <details>

   ![image](images/lab-2-2-4.png)
 </details>